dynamotn/dotfiles/README.md

 - Manage all configurations by only chezmoi, not use any other tool (`dotbot`, `comtrya`, `stow`...) or IaC tool (`ansible`, `nix`...).
 Use script and template of chezmoi to do anything.
-- Manage my home folders, and some of OS configurations across multiple machine
+- Manage my home folders, and some of OS configurations across multiple machines
 - Must convert configurations of a tool to use Git submodule as a part of dotfiles, if match any of below conditions:
   - Not existed in any machine, and has large disk usage (>=1MiB)